imagekit-developer/imagekit-python/README.md

 There are some transforms like [Sharpening](https://docs.imagekit.io/features/image-transformations/image-enhancement-and-color-manipulation) that can be added to the URL with or without any other value.
-To use such transforms without specifying a value, specify the value as "-" in the transformation object, otherwise, specify the value that you want to be added to this transformation.
+To use such transforms without specifying a value, specify the value as "-" in the transformation object.
+Otherwise, specify the value that you want to be added to this transformation.

 ```python